Adedeji-Taiwo/Fullstack-Open/README.md

 # [Fullstack-Open 2022](https://fullstackopen.com/en/about)
-A collection of solutions to fullstack-open course (2022 edition) exercises from the University of Helsinki.
+A collection of my solutions to fullstack-open course (2022 edition) exercises from the University of Helsinki.

 This course is held at the Department of Computer Science at the University of Helsinki in Spring 2022.